usnistgov/sesame/doc/tutorial/tuto2.rst

      .. code-block:: python

-        sys.add_line_defects([p1, p2], N, Sn, Sp, E=E)
+        sys.add_line_defects([p1, p2], N, sn, sp, E=E)
-   * A continuum of states can be considered by providing a function for the defect density of states (without passing any energy).
-Simply passing a float results in a density of states independent of the energy.
+   * A continuum of states can be considered by omitting the energy argument above.
+The density of states can be a callable function or a numerical value, in which case the density of states is independent of the energy.

 Visualizing the system